hasura/graphql-engine/README.md

 Hasura GraphQL Engine is a performant GraphQL server that provides **ready-to-use GraphQL API over Postgres** by auto-generating GraphQL schema and corresponding resolvers.

 * **Make powerful queries**: built-in filtering, pagination, and pattern search arguments and operators
-* **Works with existing database**: point it to an existing, living Postgres database to get instant GraphQL API
+* **Works with existing database**: point it to an existing, living Postgres database to instantly get a GraphQL API
 * **Fine-grained access control**: dynamic access control that integrates with your auth
 * **Light-weight & performant**: 20MB docker image; ~60MB RAM @ 1000 req/s; multi-core aware